 |Kearney Ontario From the Dog Sled Derby in the Winter to the Regatta in the Summer, this tourist haven is just full of things to do.

-This "Biggest Little Town" is known around the world for the ‘Kearney Winter Fest Dog Sled Derby’ in February and the famous ‘Kearney Regatta’, in August.
+This "Biggest Little Town" is known around the world for the ‘Kearney Dog Sled Races’ in February and the famous ‘Kearney Regatta’, in August.
 The town is also a convenient jumping- off point for visitors to Algonquin Park, with three easy access points via nearby Rain Lake, Tim Lake and the Magnetawan River system.

 Local outfitters can supply all that any hiker or camper may need in the park.
 Visitors to the area can enjoy camping and fishing at the many local resorts, cottages and campgrounds.